MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  ResourceSet->Resources->Location->Address->FormattedAddress;
 ```

- Note that the FormattedAddress element combines the street address, city, state, country, and postal code.
+ Note that the FormattedAddress element combines the street address, city, state, country/region, and postal code.

  You can find complete information on the Locations API and its operations at [Locations](../rest-services/locations/index.md).